 What to make with leftover whey

-I had about 800ml of leftover whey and it seemed a shame to just pour it down the sink.
-After a short browse online I discovered there are a lot of uses for leftover whey.
+I had about 800ml of leftover whey and it seemed a shame to just pour it down the sink as there are a lot of uses for leftover whey.

 You can add whey to soups and stews in place of stock.
 Or use it in baked goods such as bread, pastries and biscuits.
-Apparently it's good for your skin too so you could even add it to the bath, although that's not on my list of things to do with whey!
+Apparently it's good for your skin too so you could even add it to the bath!

 The leftover whey may look a funny greenish colour but it's full of vitamins, minerals and protein as well as being low in fat.
 It's perfect for roasted vegetable soups as it helps give the soup that creamy texture without you actually needing to add any cream.